Emergency!: Spin-offs and crossovers

 Squad 51 briefly appeared in the CHiPs episode "Cry Wolf" (season 1, ep.
 18), where it can be seen responding from the station to a false accident report.
 Further in the episode "MAIT Team" (season 2, ep.
 15), Engine 51 and Squad 51 can be seen responding from the station to a traffic accident.
 Again in the episode "Hot Wheels" (season 3, ep.
 8) Squad 51 arrives on the scene of a traffic accident.
 It has a major role in the episode "E.M.T" when it responds to aid a young boy trapped in his clubhouse under a busy freeway, where California Highway Patrol officers Ponch and Jon retrieve equipment from the squad to aid in the rescue of the boy.

 The episode "Cover Up" of Quincy, M.E. featured a paramedic team from Squad 44 contacting Rampart General Hospital while tending a heart attack patient, although the patient is directed to a closer hospital.
 When Dr. Quincy later visits Station 44 to question the paramedics concerning the patient's death, stock footage of the exterior of Station 51 is used.
 This episode was written by R.A.
 Cinader.
 Earlier, in the season 1 episode "Has Anyone Seen Quincy?"
 Harbor General Hospital is used as the filming location of the unnamed hospital seen throughout the episode.
 Rampart is again contacted in season 7's "The Golden Hour", but the patient is directed to a closer hospital, and Engine 51 responds to a hotel fire in the same season's episode "Smoke Screen".

 Station 51 appears in the TV movie The Great Los Angeles Earthquake (1990), in a segment where all Los Angeles police and fire personnel are deployed to prepare for a massive Southern California earthquake.
 Stock footage from "Emergency!" is used.

-Rampart Hospital is briefly mentioned in the 911 episode "Hen Begins" (season 2, ep.
-9), where Hen is introduced to fellow peers who are struggling to fit into their roles.
+Rampart Hospital is briefly mentioned in the 9-1-1 episode "Hen Begins" (season 2, ep.
+9), where Hen is introduced to fellow peers who are struggling to fit into their roles (Edit: The Rampart mentioned is not the fictional hospital, but the real-life LAPD station.)